-10 Disciplines of a Godly Man - Tracts Pack of 25
+10 Disciplines of a Godly Man - Tracts (25 pack) - by Dr. R. Kent Hughes

 For many people, the word discipline evokes a sense of resistance–but Kent Hughes points out that the heart of spiritual discipline is a relationship with God.
 This tract gives 10 practical areas for a man to grow in spiritual discipline.